-'Poe' is based on the famous writer Edgar Allen Poe, which also gives the name of his hotel 'The Raven' (one of his famous works).
-The shirt he wears during AI poker match (ep.8 26min) also has the signature of Edgar Allen Poe embroidered on the chest.
-Coincidentally, James Purefoy (Laurens Bancroft) played a serial killer obsessed with Edgar Allen Poe on The Following (2013).
+'Poe' is based on the famous writer Edgar Allan Poe, which also gives the name of his hotel 'The Raven' (one of his famous works).
+The shirt he wears during AI poker match (ep.8 26min) also has the signature of Edgar Allan Poe embroidered on the chest.
+Coincidentally, James Purefoy (Laurens Bancroft) played a serial killer obsessed with Edgar Allan Poe on The Following (2013).

 Joel Kinnaman revealed that all his life he had suffered from a congenital deformity known as Pectus Excavatum which produces a sunken or caved in appearance of the chest and consequently he had always felt very embarrassed to take his shirt off for films or TV.
 Just before he got the lead role in this show, Kinnaman went through a surgery to repair his chest to lift it outwards to have proper normal shape.
 Combining that with his physical transformation for the role to achieve his best ever physical shape, he said he was incredibly proud to show off his new body in the show in numerous lengthy shirtless scenes.
 He said he was shirtless "all the time" and appears shirtless or partially nude in almost every single episode.
 He said, after getting in great shape, he had no objections to taking off his clothes as many times as the show-makers wanted.

 Joel Kinnaman had to go undergo 90 minutes of make-up every morning to cover up all his body tattoos.